Xnor’s AI2GO serves up custom edge AI models with a few clicks – TechCrunch

 - Person segmenter – detects and separates a person’s body from the background

-- Facial expression classifier – get readings for anger, fear, happiness, and so on
+- Facial expression classifier – get readings for anger, fear, happiness and so on

-- Sports object detector – identify and bound things like balls, tennis rackets, skis, etc
+- Sports object detector – identify and bound things like balls, tennis rackets, skis, etc.

 - Action classifier – spot common human actions like playing an instrument, pushing something, riding a bike, climbing, running